General Fundraising Guides

 House parties are one fun and easy approach to start fundraising.
 They are informal, efficient, and can easily change to fit each group’s size, needs, budget, and goals.
 House parties also provide a great opportunity to promote your work, network with others in the community, and serve as a morale-booster for group members.

 The following checklist can be used as a guide when creating your list of tasks to complete when planning your fundraising house party.
 This list is not exhaustive, and should be customized to fit the scope and size of the your event.

 One of the first steps to a successful house party is inviting attendees!
 This resources outlines how to do that and includes a sample invite that you can customize for your event.

 Digital Fundraising Guides

-Here are some sample social media posts that you can use to help with your end-of-year fundraising efforts.
+Here are some sample social media posts that you can use to help with your April Showers fundraising campaign.

 Simply put, digital fundraising is fundraising using digital technology, such as email, social media, and mobile platforms.
 Rapid technological growth has transformed the way non-profits and other organizations fundraise and connect with their supporters.

 There are many different methods and platforms that can make digital fundraising easier.
 When used in combination with good communication strategy, digital fundraising is a great way to help your group raise the money it needs to make an even bigger impact.